Perry Ubeda

-Perry M. Johannes Ubeda (born 15 September 1971) is a Dutch former super middleweight kickboxer.
+Perry M. Johannes Ubeda (born 15 September 1971) is a Dutch former kickboxer.
 Between 1992 and 2008 he won thirteen titles (national and international) in kickboxing, as well as titles in taekwondo and pro-boxing and he is also a keen Motocross racer.
 Ubeda is now retired and runs his own gym, Ubeda Gym, in his home town of Nijmegen.

 Biography and career

 Ubeda began his career in 1980 and had his first title fight in 1986, losing to Andre Masseurs in their match for the Dutch Youth kickboxing belt.
 In 1992 he fought Sedou Kiatsongrit for the W.M.T.C (now W.M.C) world title but lost.
 He bounced back from that defeat by winning the I.K.B.F European title in Clermont-Ferrand, France, defeating his opponent by a knockout.

 In 1995 Ubeda won the W.M.T.A world title.
 He defeated the reigning champion Azem Maksutaj, knocking him down three times on the way to a first round stoppage victory in Nijmegen, Netherlands.
 In 1996 Ubeda won a Taekwondo event in Tokyo, winning the All Japan Open Taekwondo Championship, winning all three of his matches by first-round knockout.
 This victory was made even more impressive as he was the lightest fighter at a tournament where some of the contestants weighed up to 90 kg (198 lbs).
 Later that year he defeated Rodney Faverus to win the W.K.A.
 Dutch title.

 Between 1997 and 2000, Ubeda would take part in a number of high-profile bouts, defeating fighters such as Ashwin Balrak, Stephan Nikiema and Ivan Hippolyte (their final match of three) and winning the I.K.B.O. world title in 1999 and the World Professional Kickboxing League (WPKL) and I.M.T.F. world titles in 2000.
 He would also suffer a few defeats, losing his second fight against Hippolyte in 1998 as well as failing to win the W.M.T.C. world title against Sakmongkol Sithchuchok in 1999 – Sakmongol's relentless kicks eventually breaking Ubeda’s arm in the fifth round of their bout.